sugarlabs/www/README.md

    ---
    ```

-   * At the moment we have only three categories (press, event, community)
+   * We have three categories: press, event, and community.

 4. **Write your content:**
    * Below the Front Matter, write the content for your blog post in Markdown.
 You can add headings, images, links, lists, and more using Markdown syntax.